 One benefit of volunteering in high school involves career-developing opportunities.
 So-called “soft skills” like leadership, teamwork, and communication.
 However, the learning doesn’t stop there!

 Volunteering in high school can also expose students to a variety of technical skills like report writing, marketing, data entry, or inventory.
-In fact, many of the skills that students pick up while volunteering in high school are transferable to their studies and careers.
+Many of the skills that students pick up while volunteering in high school are transferable to their studies and careers.

-There are plenty of good deeds to go around in your community.
+There are plenty of good examples of community service.
 That means there are boundless volunteer opportunities for students!
 While this list does not cover every single volunteer experience you can have, it will give you an idea of the kinds of volunteer opportunities available for high school students.

-Many local food banks are in need of food sorters, volunteers who organize food donations based on best-before dates and the food type.
+Many local food banks require food sorters, volunteers who organize food donations based on best-before dates and the food type.
 Food sorters can also pack goods into food boxes and assist the food bank team with other duties.

 This role may require lifting, standing, and interacting with other food bank volunteers, making it a great role for those who want to be more proactive in their volunteer work.